ratschlab/immunopepper/docs/modes.rst

 Build mode
 ~~~~~~~~~~
     .. todo:: Check how we call the immunopepper mode and place it in prog.
-Add internal reference to output section
+Add internal references to output section (about filtering steps in cancerspecif)

     .. argparse::
         :module: immunopepper.get_parsers